 The exciting news in food waste recycling is a new Cold Anaerobic Digestion process that would improve energy efficiency and increase outputs.

 Anaerobic digestion involves using microorganisms in oxygen-free environments to break down biodegradable materials (like food waste).
-The two traditional anaerobic digestive processes (Mesophilic and Thermophilic digestion) generally require temperatures ranging from 20 – 70°C. However, new research shows options for conducting anaerobic digestion at temperatures below 20°C. This reduced temperature requirement would reduce the amount of energy outlets need for processing materials, meaning higher energy payoffs overall.
+The two traditional anaerobic digestive processes (Mesophilic and Thermophilic digestion) generally require temperatures ranging from 20 – 70°C. However, new research shows options for conducting anaerobic digestion at temperatures below 20°C. This reduced temperature requirement would reduce the number of energy outlets need for processing materials, meaning higher energy payoffs overall.
 This could be especially impactful for cooler climates interested in using anaerobic digestion as a source of renewable energy.

-The study (conduct by researchers from Concordia’s Department of Building, Civil and Environmental Engineering in collaboration with Bio-Terre Systems Inc.) sited negligible tradeoffs for using the cooler digestive process.
+The study (conduct by researchers from Concordia’s Department of Building, Civil and Environmental Engineering in collaboration with Bio-Terre Systems Inc.) cited negligible tradeoffs for using the cooler digestive process.
 Also, while certain traditional anaerobic methods only allow food waste to make up a percentage of the waste stream being processed, the new research showed favorable results even when materials were 100% food waste.

 Here are some of the additional benefits offered by both the new and traditional anaerobic digestion big opportunity processes: